Stakeholders and partners

 Eurofound maintains an office in Brussels to enable it to keep in close contact with the EU institutions.
 For further information, please contact the Brussels Liaison Office.

-A total of 28 governments are linked institutionally to Eurofound.
-Each Member State has a government representative on the Governing Board, usually an official from the ministry with the employment or social affairs portfolio.
+Each Member State has a government representative on the Management Board, usually an official from the ministry with the employment or social affairs portfolio.

-As the Governing Board adopts Eurofound’s work programmes and proposes its budget, the Member State governments have significant influence on the functioning of Eurofound.
-The Member State governments together (in their role as EU Council) created Eurofound and continue to finance it through the general EU budget.
+As the Management Board adopts Eurofound’s work programmes and proposes its budget, the Member State governments have significant influence on the functioning of Eurofound.
+The Member States' governments together (in their role as EU Council) created Eurofound and continue to finance it through the general EU budget.

-Each side of the social partnership within each Member State has a representative on the Board, ensuring a reflection of the diversity of the industrial relations systems and culture within the EU.
-The representatives in each case are drawn from those national confederations that are organised at European Union level by ETUC and BusinessEurope.
-Representatives of ETUC and of BusinessEurope attend the meetings of the Governing Board as observers.
+Each side of the social partnership within each Member State has a representative on the Management Board, ensuring a reflection of the diversity of the industrial relations systems and culture within the EU.
+Representatives of the European organisations for the social partners coordinate the work of the Groups and participate in Management Board meetings.

 Eurofound cooperates with international organisations such as the International Labour Organization (ILO) and the Organisation for Economic Co-operation and Development (OECD).
 This cooperation can take the form of contributions to reports or organisation of joint events.